Pickra/programmyTools/git/git.md

 #### Where are the branches?
 - `git branch`, shows the branches on your `local`.
 - `git branch -a`, shows the branches on the `repo`.
-- `git branch -D someBranch`, deletes someBranch.
+- `git branch -D someBranch`, deletes someBranch on your `local`.
 You can't be in the branch you want to delete.
 Don't be afraid to delete branches because you can always you use [time lord magic][time-lord] to get it back.

 #### How do I `git` into some branch?
-- `git checkout someBranch`, move into some branch on your `local`.
+- `git checkout someBranch`, moves you into some branch on your `local`.
-- `git checkout -b someOtherBranch`, make a new branch and move into it.
+- `git checkout -b someOtherBranch`, makes a new branch, on your `local` and moves you into it.

 #### How do I `git` a branch onto my `local`?
 `git pull origin branchName`.